ydahal1/ydahal1/ReadMe.md

-Every night at 11:11, I make a wish that someone will come fix my broken clock.
+What do you call a fat psychic?
+A four-chin teller.

 [
-Sun Mar 15 00:43:44 UTC 2026
+Mon Mar 16 00:43:43 UTC 2026
  ]